 Even before the World Health Organization declared the novel coronavirus (COVID-19) a global health emergency, UNICEF had rushed six metric tons of medical supplies to the front lines.
 To date, UNICEF has delivered tens of millions of protective items for health workers, medical equipment and hygiene supplies.
-Now, 40 million health care and frontline workers won’t have to risk their lives to save lives.
 Key to UNICEF's effectiveness is its humanitarian warehouse in Copenhagen, the world's largest, which can ship emergency supplies anywhere in the world in 48 to 72 hours.